The Spec Coding Editorial Team

 How Recommendations Are Formed

 Recommendations on Spec Coding start from repeated delivery failures: unclear scope, untestable acceptance criteria, unsafe API changes, database migrations without rollback paths, or AI-generated code that drifted beyond the agreed spec.
-Daniel turns those failure modes into checklists, templates, and examples that teams can apply before implementation begins.
+We turn those failure modes into checklists, templates, and examples that teams can apply before implementation begins.

 The site intentionally favors practical constraints over broad methodology claims.
 If a guide recommends a pattern, it should explain what risk the pattern controls, what evidence reviewers should look for, and when the pattern may be too heavy for a small change.

-When reader feedback shows that an example is too generic, Daniel usually adds a decision rule, failure path, or review question rather than simply lengthening the article.
+When reader feedback shows that an example is too generic, we usually add a decision rule, failure path, or review question rather than simply lengthening the article.
 The editorial goal is practical judgment, not volume.

 Source-to-Article Trail

 Spec Coding does not publish client names or private incident details.
-Instead, Daniel keeps the operational pattern and removes identifying context.
+Instead, we keep the operational pattern and remove identifying context.
 The published version should still preserve the decision pressure that made the scenario useful.

 Private source pattern: - billing refund retried after provider timeout - support team could create a second refund while first was pending - rollback depended on payment provider confirmation Published teaching pattern: - idempotency key must define replay behavior - support UI must respect pending provider state - rollback note must name the point where reversal stops being safe